 His STEP Learning Programme achieved an Ofsted Grade 1 for its work with marginalised young people across Norfolk, while his unique Street Life Soccer scheme continues to support members of the homeless community across the region.

 Mike was awarded an MBE in the 2017 New Years Honours list for his work in supporting the education of vulnerable and disadvantaged people in Norfolk.
 In July 2017 Mike was awarded an Honorary Doctorate from The University of West London for his work in education.
+In July 2022 Mike was awarded an Honorary Doctorate in Civil Law from The University of East Anglia for his work in the local community.

 Cathy Cordiner-Achenbach - Co-Founder and Director